cassaundra/col/README.md

 ## Interpreter

 This repository contains col's interpreter.
+Its only direct dependencies are `rand` and `clap`, for all you purists out there! (:

-Compile it with `cargo build --bin coli --release`, run the interpreter on a file with `cargo run --bin coli --release -- file.col`.
+Compile it with `cargo build --bin coli --release`, and run the interpreter on a file with `cargo run --bin coli --release -- file.col`.
 Check the `--help` for more information.

+You can also use col as a library in your own project.
+See the crate documentation for more details.

 ## Theory

-`col` is not designed to be easy-to-use.
+`col` is not designed to be easy to use.
 At its best, it disrupts common programming paradigms to make the programmer have to stop and think more frequently.
 Here are a couple of interesting notes on its implications:

 There aren't clear assurances of immutability or privacy as any column may read and/or modify another column's stack.
 In traditional programming, this would be dangerous, but it's an intentional design choice in `col`.
 The accessibility of memory is unrestricted, but there are still clearly defined associations between instructions sets and their memory.